 The travel website complements its recently introduced Green Globe App for Android mobile devices as well as for Apple iPads, iPhones, and iPods.
 The App can be downloaded for free at Google Play (category Travel & Local), at the Apple App Store, and at www.greenglobe.com.

-Tucker’s Point is a 240-acre residential and resort community with breathtaking vistas of Castle Harbour, Harrington Sound and the Atlantic Ocean.
-Site of Bermuda’s first new luxury hotel in 40 years and its first-ever fractional ownership clubs in addition to whole ownership homes, the community affords residents and guests exceptional recreational facilities.
-These include the acclaimed 18-hole Tucker’s Point Golf Course, tennis courts and a croquet lawn, Bermuda’s longest private pink-sand beach, a 12,000-square foot spa and a fine dining restaurant in its 88-guest room hotel.
-In April 2011, Tucker’s Point joined prestigious Rosewood Hotels & Resorts.
-It has earned accolades and awards from a host of prestigious sponsors, including Condé Nast Traveler (2010 Hot List, 2011 Gold List, 2012 Top Resorts in the Atlantic), Travel & Leisure (2011 500 World’s Best Hotels), Elite Traveler (2010 Top 101 Hotel Suites), Andrew Harper’s Hideaway Report 2011 Grand Award and Hotel Manager of the Year Award and The Bermudian Magazine (2010 Building Design Award.)
+Rosewood Tucker’s Point is an 88-room, 240-acre residential and resort community with breathtaking vistas of Castle Harbour, Harrington Sound and the Atlantic Ocean.
+Opened in 2009, the resort was Bermuda’s first new luxury hotel in over 40 years and its first-ever fractional ownership clubs in addition to whole ownership homes, the community affords residents and guests exceptional recreational facilities.
+These include the acclaimed 18-hole Tucker’s Point Golf Course, tennis courts and a croquet lawn, Bermuda’s longest private pink-sand beach, a 12,000-sq. ft. spa and fine dining restaurant, The Point.
+It has earned accolades and awards from a host of prestigious sponsors, including Condé Nast Traveler (2013 Spa Poll, 2012 Top Resorts in the Atlantic, 2010 Hot List), Travel & Leisure (2012 World’s Best Awards), Andrew Harper’s Hideaway Report 2011 Grand Award and The Bermudian Magazine (2010 Building Design Award.)

 Connect with us: facebook.com/rosewoodtuckerspoint or Twitter & Instagram @RWTuckersPoint